How To Become a Blockchain Developer

 How to Prepare for Your Blockchain Developer Job Interview

-Preparing for a blockchain developer interview involves clarifying why specific questions will be asked.
-You need to genuinely understand why companies hire blockchain developers and how you will be best suited to fulfilling that function.
+Preparing for a blockchain developer interview involves understanding why specific questions are asked.
+You need to genuinely understand why companies hire blockchain developers and how you are best suited to fulfilling that function.
+Review core concepts such as consensus mechanisms, smart contract security, and the platform you specialize in, and be ready to discuss projects from your portfolio in detail.